Welcoming Congregation Refresher Program

 - Revisit the affirmative language you use to name your welcome in places like worship, orders of service, website and social media, brochure, etc. Does the language need updating?
 Are there more places where you can be explicit about your welcome?

-- Include news and information of LGBTQ/welcoming concern in your newsletter, website, Facebook page, etc.
+- Include news and information of LGBTQ/welcoming concern in your newsletter, website, Facebook page, etc. (Consider subscribing to UPLIFT: LGBTQ Ministries and Welcoming Congregations newsletter for items and ideas.)

 - If you haven't already, develop inclusive language guidelines to give to worship coordinators and speakers as well as congregational leaders.